BritGrad 2026 Terms & Conditions

 -

-Repeated and unwanted personal contact, including by text, telephone, email, Zoom (including the in-conference chat), or any other form of digital or social media
+Repeated and unwanted personal contact, including by text, phone, email, Zoom (including the in-conference chat), or any other form of digital or social media

 -